vitalets/playwright-bdd/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Given**
-what is your feature file, directories structure or other details of context?
+what is your feature file, playwright config and directories structure?

 **When**
-what actions did you do?
+what command did you run / any other actions?

-**Then**
+**Then (actual behavior)**
-what is actual behavior?
+what did actually happen?
+If there is error - post full error message with stack trace

-**Expected behavior**
+**Then (expected behavior)**
 what did you expect?

 **Isolated demo**